Curried Cauliflower

 • In a large mixing bowl, add the cauliflower and toss through the salt, pepper, and curry powder.
 Add the olive oil and, using your hands, mix well to ensure all florets are coated with the spices and the oil.

-• Add the cauliflower on an even layer on the baking tray and cook for 20 minutes, flipping halfway through.
+• Add the cauliflower in an even layer on the baking tray and cook for 20 minutes, flipping halfway through.
+The cauliflower should be golden brown and fork-tender.

 • Remove from oven and serve immediately.